Introduction: Make a Radio Telescope With Raspberry Pi

 Step 3: Software

 In order to read and store the data, the Raspberry Pi and the ADS1115 come into play.
 Any Raspberry Pi with the latest version of Raspbian can do.
-The instructions for the software library are in the PDF on the Adafruit website at the link below.
+The instructions for the software library are in the PDF on the Adafruit website.
 Before downloading, you must set Python 3 as the default Python.
 In order to check, type into terminal

 If you get a response that reads Python 3.x.x, the default Python version is Python 3, and you do not need to change the default Python version.
 However, if your default version is version 2, you will have to change it by going into terminal and typing in